zalmoxes-laran/EM-blender-tools-doc/docs/EMstructure.rst

 This panel (:numref:`Fig. %s <EMsetupFIG>`)  allows to create the first connection between Blender and the Extended Matrix (.graphml file).
 To establish the link EMTools needs to locate the ``.graphml`` file (**NB**: before closing the path window remember to uncheck ``relative path`` within the settings.
 Alternatively, it is possible to paste the entire path within the empty line).
-Press the ::guilabel:`Add GraphML` button to establish the connection.
+Press the :guilabel:`Add GraphML` button to establish the connection.

 .. _EMsetup_02FIG: